-The purpose of this report is to seek the views of the Standards Committee to the adoption by the Council of a Planning Code of Practice.
+The purpose of this report is to seek the views of the Working Group and the Constitution Committee to the adoption by the Council of a Planning Code of Practice.
 A draft of such a Code, which would operate as a "local" Code, if adopted, is appended herewith (Appendix 1) for information purposes.
 Earlier reports, circa 2005/6 were distributed to both the Standards Committee and the Planning Committee, for consideration.
 Owing to impending legislative changes relating to the involvement of Members with declarable interests, in relation to the discussion (as opposed to the actual decision making process) of regulatory business of the authority, progress upon the adoption of such a Code has been limited.
-Owing to the passage of time, it is therefore prudent for Standards Committee to again consider the attached revised Code, before comments are relayed to the Panning Committee and ultimately to Council to consider formal adoption of this document.
+It is therefore prudent for the Working Group and the Committee to consider the attached revised Code.
+Ultimately Council will need to consider formal adoption of this document.
 It should be noted that draft versions of the attached Code has been used for the purposes of on - going Member training in planning.